Roasted Acorn Squash with Maple Butter

 - Meanwhile, in a small bowl, stir together the butter, maple syrup, coriander (if using), and salt.

-- Remove the squash from the oven, turn them cut side up and pour the maple butter evenly into the cavities — I added about a tablespoon to each cavity, which I thought was plenty, and which left me with plenty of sauce to use again on the subsequent evening.
+- Remove the squash from the oven, turn them cut side up and pour the maple butter evenly into the cavities — I use about a tablespoon per cavity.
 Return the squash to the oven and bake until it is totally tender, the maple butter is absorbed and everything is slightly caramelized, about 20 minutes longer.
 Serve hot.
 Sprinkle additional sea salt on top if necessary.